josias-r/boarding.js/readme.md

   element: "#some-item", // Query selector string or Node to be highlighted
   popover: {
     // There will be no popover if empty or not given
-    className: "popover-class", // className to wrap this specific step popover in addition to the general className in Driver options
+    className: "popover-class", // className to wrap this specific step popover in addition to the general className in Boarding options
     title: "Title", // Title on the popover
     description: "Description", // Body of the popover
     showButtons: false, // Do not show control buttons in footer